-PALLAS is expected to start preparations for the construction in 2020.
+PALLAS is expected to start preparations for the construction in 2022.

-An important step has now been taken with the submission of the ‘Plan-MER’ (EIA: Environmental Impact Assessment) to the municipality of Schagen.
-An inventory containing all information regarding the environmental impact of the reactor has been made.
-The EIA is primarily a tool for decision-making government bodies, to help them to take the environment into account when deciding on the revision of the zoning plan.
+In 2017, an important step was taken with the submission of a zoning plan to the municipality of Schagen to accommodate the PALLAS reactor in spatial planning.
+An EIA Plan is part of the zoning plan.
+This includes an inventory of the environmental effects of the PALLAS reactor.The EIA is an inventory containing all information regarding the environmental impact of the reactor.
+It is primarily a tool for decision-making government bodies, to help them take the environment into account when deciding on the revision of the zoning plan.

 The EIA plan is an extensive and technical document, read the summary here.

 In 2019, the zoning plan was approved by the council of the municipality of Schagen.
 Four appeals were lodged against the zoning plan, but the Council of State ruled in March 2020 in favor of PALLAS, allowing the construction of the PALLAS-reactor.
 More information on the Council of State procedure can be found here.